Pensacola Homeowner Tries to Prevent Foreclosure Due to HOA Lien

 When the homeowner tried to contact them, the HOA and its attorneys were slow to respond to his communications.
 Eventually, their lawyers agreed to a reduced payoff amount, but then sent paperwork demanding the full amount, and did not respond to the homeowner’s requests for an explanation.
 The HOA’s attorneys filed an eviction case in late 2019.
 They received a judgment in April 2020,just one week after Governor DeSantis’ emergency foreclosure moratorium went into effect.
 But the emergency order did not clearly apply to lien foreclosures, and because of this, the home was allowed to be put up for auction.

 It is unclear what will happen to this particular Florida homeowner.
 But this complicated case shows just how devastating even a small HOA debt can become.
 It is important for homeowners to get legal advice about any liens against their property as soon as possible.
 The sooner you get help, the better options you will have for resolving debts and keeping your home.

 Don’t Wait to Call a Casselberry and Oviedo Foreclosure and Eviction Lawyer

-The experienced Oviedo and Casselberry eviction and foreclosure attorneys at Quattrochi and Torres are here to help all Florida families stay in their homes to stop the spread of COVID-19.
+The experienced Oviedo and Casselberry eviction and foreclosure attorneys at Quattrochi, Torres, and Taormina are here to help all Florida families stay in their homes to stop the spread of COVID-19.
 We fight to protect residents’ legal rights during the foreclosure process, and we can also help you explore affordable housing options or emergency housing funds.
 Call 407.452.4918 or contact us online today to schedule your free consultation.